eburchfield/emilyburchfield/content/home/about.md

 weight = 20  # Order that this section will appear in.

-title = "The FACES Research Group" subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability"
+title = "The FACES Research Group" subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability."

 # Choose the user profile to display
 # This should be the username of a profile in your `content/authors/` folder.